kamermanpr/ne2geojson/README.md

 [![Last-changedate](https://img.shields.io/badge/last%20change-2017--06--17-yellowgreen.svg)](/commits/master)

-Geojson is an open standard format that is handy for representing geographic data structures on the open web.
-Services such as GitHub, the Twitter API, and Leaflet have embraced the format.
-The main function (ne2geojson) in this package streamlines the process of downloading a Natural Earth shapefile (<http://www.naturalearthdata.com>) and converting it to geoJSON format.
-It also provides a helper function (usa\_compactor) to create a GeoJSON of the contiguous states of the USA with an inset of Alaska and/or Hawaii.
+GeoJSON is an open standard format that is handy for representing geographic data structures in text-based JSON files.
+The only function (ne2geojson) in this package streamlines the process of downloading a Natural Earth shapefile (<http://www.naturalearthdata.com>) and converting it to GeoJSON format.